lucywho/gitusersearch/README.md

 -   Search for GitHub users by their username
 -   See relevant user information based on their search
 -   Switch between light and dark themes
 -   Bonus: Have the correct color scheme chosen for them based on their computer preferences.
-Hint: Research prefers-color-scheme in CSS.
 (Currently only working on Firefox)

 ### Screenshot